17 Cub Cadet Starting Problems and Possible Fixes

 If your mower starts successfully, reinstall the gas cap while the mower is still running.
 Observe and see if it dies after reinstalling the fuel cap.

-If this happens, it confirms that the gas cap is indeed responsible for cutting the fuel delivery into the engine.
+If this happens, it confirms that the gas cap is responsible for cutting the fuel delivery into the engine.

 After confirming that the fuel cap is the problem, replace it with a new one to fix the problem.